Get Involved!

 Volunteers of the Year

-WUDL is largely a volunteer driven organization.
+WUDL is a volunteer driven organization — we couldn’t do it without the help of a dedicated, invested community.
 Thankfully, we have a very robust volunteer program that has been recognized by the National Association of Urban Debate Leagues for the size and commitment of our volunteers.

 Every year, we give out the Volunteer of the Year Award to recognize the contributions of the individual(s) who have gone above and beyond to support WUDL and debate in the D.C. area.
 This award is chosen by the students themselves from among our most frequent volunteers.